coredns/coredns.io/content/plugins/proxy.md

 * `spray` when all backends are unhealthy, randomly pick one to send the traffic to.
 (This is a failsafe.)
-* `protocol` specifies what protocol to use to speak to an upstream, `dns` (the default) is plain old DNS, and `https_google` uses `https://dns.google.com` and speaks a JSON DNS dialect.
-Note when using this **TO** will be ignored.
+* `protocol` specifies what protocol to use to speak to an upstream, `dns` (the default) is plain old DNS.
 The `grpc` option will talk to a server that has implemented the [DnsService](https://github.com/coredns/coredns/blob/master/pb/dns.proto).

 ## Policies